 What is conveyed by certain words in the Bible is different from their ordinary, everyday use.
-Many of the terms used in the Old and New Testaments have a distinct and specifically religious connotation.
+Many of the terms used in the Old and New Testaments have a distinct and specifically Biblical connotation.
 This is especially true of the meaning of body, death and the resurrection.
 Consequently, it is essential to put the original meaning of some of terminology in proper perspective.
-The expression, “Good News,” synonymous with “Gospel,” is equally used here as it conveys a better mental representation of what the Apostles and the first Christians meant about the message of the risen Lord and the church as the resurrected body of Jesus Christ.
+The expression “Good News”, which is synonymous with “Gospel,” is also used here as it conveys a better mental representation of what the Apostles and the first Christians meant about the message of the risen Lord and the church as the resurrected body of Jesus Christ.

 According to his letters, Paul persecuted Jews who were proclaiming Jesus’ message and was actively involved in trying to destroy the early church.
 As a result, Christian Jews were either beaten or chastised according to the law.
 Paul doesn’t give any details about his persecution and the level of violence, except that he was driven by Pharisaical zeal in defense of his ancestral tradition.
 He simply perceived Christian Jews as violating Jewish law.